dntstck/blog/todo/raspberrypi-startup.md

 <p><b>Compute Module<sup>4/5</sup></b><br>
 Not a Single Board Computer, but a System On Module or SOM for short.
 These are Raspberry Pi's packed into the size of a credit card.
 Usually used in embedded or industrial applications.
 An example of their usage would be in a 3D Printer, or even on the ISS.
 These modules have no accesible ports, so require a carrier board in order to access USB, HDMI, Ethernet, etc. While more aimed at developers and industrial purposes, there is absolutely nothing stopping you from using one just like a Pi5.
 However they are pricey, difficult to find, require a carrier board which can also be expensive and also need a case, of which there aren't really many on the market and are also quite hard to find.
 I resorted to building my own in the end.
 Regarding price, the CM5 will set you back around 50 moneys.
 This goes all the way up to nearly 90 if you want 16gb of ram and not including a carrier board which can range from 20-50 moneys, that is some serious moneys.
 Not including a case!
 Plus, they are difficult to use, set up and you need a fair knowledge of how these systems operate in order to use one effectively.
 I do not recommend them for beginners, but if you have the money, learn fast and think you'll enjoy it don't let me stop you.
-The PiHut does sell a CM5 DevKit, which includes the CM5, a carrier board, case and cables for 120 moneys, considering the price of a Pi5 though (55 moneys), it's almost double.</p>
+The PiHut does sell a CM5 DevKit, which includes the CM5, a carrier board, case and cables for 120 moneys, considering the price of a Pi5 though (55 moneys), it's almost double and not advisable as a first device, especially if something goes wrong.</p>

 <figure>
 <img src="{{ site.baseurl }}/raspberrypi/img/raspberrypi-cm5.png" alt="Raspberry Pi" />